The garden waste payment system has re-opened. You can register online, via the phone or at the Community Hubs.

 Terms and conditions

-I have received a payment failed receipt?
+I have received a failed receipt, what do I do?

 Please check whether you have also received a payment confirmed alert by email, if you have received a confirmation your payment is secured.